-Often the difference between professional and amateur-made garments is most visible in the fine details such as the shape of necklines and sleeves.
-Getting these right can be a lot trickier than it looks, and it’s easy to end up with them looking twisted or uneven.
-Fortunately there are some simple precautions that even a beginner can take to improve their results.
+Often the difference between professional and amateur-made garments is in the finer detail; like the shape of necklines and sleeves.
+Getting these right can be trickier than it looks, and it’s easy to end up with them twisted or uneven.
+Fortunately, there are some simple precautions that even a beginner can take to improve their results.

 Sewing Simple Necklines